dhruv-menon/equimol/README.md

 - The notebook intentionally includes detailed commentary for readers who want to understand the mechanics of EGNNs rather than only run the code.
 - Generated data and checkpoints are ignored by Git.
 Recreate them by running the notebook.
-- The model is a supervised property-prediction baseline, not yet a diffusion model.
-It is designed to be a clean foundation for later denoising or generative extensions.
+- The model is a supervised property-prediction baseline.
+By changing the target index in the configuration class, the task can focus on any of the 19 targets available in the dataset.

 ## References